Akil Baddoo Player Props: Tigers vs. White Sox

 Akil Baddoo At The Plate

-- Baddoo has six doubles, a home run and 16 walks while hitting .245.
+- Baddoo is batting .257 with six doubles, two home runs and 16 walks.

-- In 48.6% of his 35 games this season, Baddoo has picked up at least one hit.
-He's also had seven multi-hit games.
+- In 36 games played this season, he has homered in only two of them.

-- He has hit a home run in one of 35 games, and in 0.8% of his plate appearances.
+- Baddoo has driven in a run in eight games this season (22.2%), including one multiple-RBI game.

-- He has scored a run in 13 of 35 games so far this year.
+- He has scored in 14 of 36 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.